Season (sports)

 In an organized sports league, a typical season is the portion of one year in which regulated games of the sport are in session: for example, in Major League Baseball the season lasts approximately from the last week of March to the last week of September.
-In other team sports, like association football or basketball, it is generally from August or September to May although in some countries - such as Northern Europe or East Asia - the season starts in the spring and finishes in autumn, mainly due to weather conditions encountered during the winter.
+In other team sports, like association football or basketball, it is generally from August or September to May although in some countries – such as Northern Europe, North America or East Asia – the season for outdoor summer sports starts in the spring and finishes in autumn, mainly due to weather conditions encountered during the winter.

 A year can often be broken up into several distinct sections (sometimes themselves called seasons).
-These are: a preseason, a series of exhibition games played for training purposes; a regular season, the main period of the league's competition; the postseason, a playoff tournament played against the league's top teams to determine the league's champion; and the offseason, the time when there is no official competition.
+These are: a preseason, usually a series of exhibition games played for training purposes; a regular season, the main period of the league's competition; the postseason, a playoff tournament played against the league's top teams to determine the league's champion; and the offseason, the time when there is no official competition.

 Preseason

 In association football, many clubs tour and then they have a series of exhibition games for training purposes.
+Specifically in Brazil, teams play in state championships before the start of the Brazilian League.

 In baseball, many clubs go to spring camp and then they have spring training.

-The National Football League preseason is a highly structured three-game series of games in which teams are afforded a larger roster limit and play games that do not count toward the record.
-It is used to evaluate and prepare talent for the upcoming regular season.
+In gridiron football, the National Football League's preseason and the Canadian Football League's preseaon are highly structured three– or two–game series of games, respectively, in which teams are afforded a larger roster limit and play games that do not count toward their records; they are used to evaluate and prepare talent for the upcoming regular season.
+In college football, particularly that played at the FBS level, a true preseason is not played but many teams play a "spring game" which is an internal team practice structured like a game.

 In the highest levels of professional tennis, the preseason (November–December) consists of extensive period of training on and off the court (gym/fitness work as well as working on tennis-specific skills like for example improving the accuracy of serve).